mmcdermott/MEDS-DEV/README.md

-# The MEDS Distributed Extensible Validation (MEDS-DEV) Benchmark: Establishing Reproducibility and Comparability in ML for Health
+# The MEDS Decentralized Extensible Validation (MEDS-DEV) Benchmark: Establishing Reproducibility and Comparability in ML for Health

 This repository contains the dataset, task, model training recipes, and results for the MEDS-DEV benchmarking effort for EHR machine learning.